StamusNetworks/suricata-language-server/README.md

 end
 ```

-If you want to setup a custom suricata binary, you can use the following
+If you want to setup a custom Suricata binary, you can use the following
 trick: :

 ```lua